tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Fix issue:** Fix the issue of "Fatal error: Call to undefined function" which caused 500 Internal error on admin screen under a certain condition.
 * **Fix issue:** Fix the issue of undefined symbol for openssl in PHP 5.3.5 and under.
 * **New feature:** Introduce an emergency login link in "Plugins settings" section.
-* **New feature:** Introduce a new filter hook `ip-geo-block-dns` to specify the primary and secondary domain name servers for reverse DNS lookup.
+* **New feature:** Introduce a new filter hook [`ip-geo-block-dns`](https://www.ipgeoblock.com/codex/ip-geo-block-dns.html "ip-geo-block-dns | IP Geo Block") to specify the primary and secondary domain name resolvers.
 * **New feature:** Introduce a new filter hook `ip-geo-block-logs`. ([forum topic](https://wordpress.org/support/topic/request-log-filtering/ "Topic: Request: Log filtering &#124; WordPress.org"))
 * **New feature:** Introduce a new drop-in file `drop-in-admin.php` in Geolocation API library folder.
 * **Improvement:** Provide help links on "Settings" tab.